hudwave/lets-make-lasagne/chapter-04-signals/chapter-04-signals.md

 }
 ```

 Now that the struct is wrapped in a weak reference the `getTarget` method will return the weak reference instead of the struct itself which is not what we want.
 We need to have a different implementation of the getter based on whether or not the target is an object or an instance.
-Another win for using getters and setters!
 We'll also add a convenience method to check whether the object or struct still exists.
 This will also have a different implementation for objects and structs.

 ##### Signals.gml::Listener
 ```gml